Fornication/Arkays-Commandment/README.md

 2. [Apocalypse - Magic of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/1090) is the most popular Skyrim spell pack, adding 155 new spells that are unique, balanced, lore friendly, use high quality custom visuals and blend seamlessly into the vanilla magic system.
 Also includes scrolls and staves for the new spells.

+3. [Odin - Skyrim Magic Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/46000) complements Apocalypse by adding a lot of new staves and scrolls to the game which are lore friendly and slot into the world nicely.

-3. [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) overhauls vanilla spells and also adds in some lore friendly ones which slot into the world rather nicely.
+4. [Mysticism](https://www.nexusmods.com/skyrimspecialedition/mods/27839) overhauls vanilla spells and also adds in some lore friendly ones which slot into the world rather nicely.

-4. [Trua - Minimalistic Faiths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/32549) adds a lite roleplaying flavor religion aspect to the game.
+5. [Trua - Minimalistic Faiths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/32549) adds a lite roleplaying flavor religion aspect to the game.

-5. [Renounce the Daedra: Epic Restoration Lite](https://www.nexusmods.com/skyrimspecialedition/mods/36100)  this mod adds a Restoration spell called Renounce.
+6. [Renounce the Daedra: Epic Restoration Lite](https://www.nexusmods.com/skyrimspecialedition/mods/36100)  this mod adds a Restoration spell called Renounce.
 If you cast it during a Daedric quest, it'll fail it automatically.
 Beware, cultists nearby may turn against you.
     - You can find a tome in the following locations:
         - Whiterun, the Temple of Kynareth, on the bench next to the altar
         - Hall of the Vigilants, on one of the benches.